qri-io/website/content/blog/mlb_homeruns.md

 - A player’s Hall of Fame status is signified by a “+ “ appearing next to their name.
 If you see a "+", they're a Hall of Famer, if you don't, they're not.
 - The number of MLB seasons played is in parentheses next to their name.
 - However!
 If the player is still active, their name is in bold, and the first number in their parenthesis is their number of seasons, and the second number is their current age.
+- Every 50th row, the table maker introduces a new header row, which you'll have to cut out 20 times in a list of 1,000 names (as this is).

 ---